 As an 83-year-old emerging artist, I am working with long-practiced concepts and skills from my cinematography days, where color, composition, and the play of light and shadow were my daily companions to story telling.
 In my new creative life I sometimes begin with objects ("Everyday-Things") and sometimes with street scenes ("Time-Flows.")
 And then I start to play.

-Rick Wise grew up in New York City and escaped the confines of the Eisenhower years as quickly as possible, moving to Beirut, Lebanon in 1957 and then to Paris, France in 1958.
-Strongly influenced by Ingmar Bergman’s The Seventh Seal, Wise studied filmmaking at l’Institut des Hautes Études Cinématographiques for two years, and then worked for American productions in France.
+I grew up in New York City and escaped the confines of the Eisenhower years as quickly as possible, moving to Beirut, Lebanon, in 1957 and then to Paris, France, where I learned French, studied filmmaking, and worked as a fledgling assistant director for American film productions shooting in France, including Jules Dassin’s Phaedra and Stanley Donen’s Two for the Road.

 In 1967 I moved to Berkeley.
 On the strength of a couple of my expressionistic black-and-white documentaries, I was hired at KQED in 1968 as a filmmaker to shoot and edit daily assignments for the game-changing Newsroom under Editor Mel Wax and Producer Dave Grieve.
 When then-president Nixon cut PBS funding to the bone, I was let go along with most of my colleagues.

 The two following years in Los Angeles were two years too many.
 I returned North to Berkeley, found and married the love of my live, Victoria, and began establishing a reputation as a Bay-Area cinematographer shooting commercials and high-end corporate films.

 Currently I continue to teach film and video lighting to grad and undergrad film students at the Academy of Art University via online classrooms.
 I also shoot the food photographs for the blog (www.wisekitchen.com) of my wife, cookbook author Victoria Wise.

 On January 31, 2019, we moved from Oakland to Amador City, California.